 The clitoris contains an incredible 8,000 sensory nerve endings, nearly double the amount found in the penis.
-And yet, historically, the female body has remained a taboo topic, one that falls subject to countless misrepresentations, usually due to lack of open dialog and education.
+And yet, historically, the female body has remained a taboo topic, one that falls subject to countless misrepresentations, usually due to lack of open dialogue and education.
 Enter actress-turned-author Isabel Losada, who, with the help of her new book ‘Sensation’ hopes to encourage readers to learn about the female body, by demystifying some of the taboos stuck to it.

 Part diary, part educational documentary, ‘Sensation’ chronicles the year Losada - in her own words, “dedicated to learning everything I could about the body and its relationship with sex, in the context of a long term, mongamous, hetrosexual relationship (because that’s the group I am in).”
 Losada explains: “I wanted to write about this in a way that was fun and relatable – it’s not a ‘self-help’ book, but something that should make readers laugh, as well as be a useful tool.”